dujanhung/evtsbx-api-doc/lua/es_Player.md

 <code>{0.0,0.0,0.0}</code>
 </td></tr></table>

-the player position in world coordinate. use XYZ convention.
+the player position in world coordinate.

 >[!TIP]
 >this one is useful for player teleportation, and player movement recorder.